2016-17 Undergraduate Fellowships

-The Pembroke Center invites undergraduate students to apply for participation as Undergraduate Student Fellows in the 2014-15 Pembroke Seminar, "Aesthetics and the Question of Beauty."
+The Pembroke Center invites undergraduate students to apply for participation as Undergraduate Student Fellows in the 2016-17 Pembroke Seminar, "Anti-War!
+Theaters of War/Politics of Refusal".
 Selected students will receive a stipend of $1,000 for two semesters of participation.
 Undergraduates who will be in their 5th semester or above in the fall, and who have interests related to the upcoming seminar are invited to apply; a limited number will be selected.
-Proposals are due on March 20, 2014.
+Proposals are due by 4:00 pm on March 17, 2016.

 There are two ways undergraduate students may participate in the Pembroke Seminar: